Thalassaemia Test Singapore: Same-Day Appointment (2026)

 Blood Tests

-Testing for thalassaemia typically involves a full blood count to measure haemoglobin levels and identify abnormalities in red blood cells.
-Haemoglobin electrophoresis, a test that separates the different types of haemoglobin in the blood, is also used to determine the presence and type of thalassaemia.
-Prenatal screenings commonly test if a parent is a carrier of the thalassaemia gene or has the condition.
+Testing for thalassaemia usually involves a complete blood count to measure haemoglobin levels and detect any abnormalities in red blood cells.
+Haemoglobin electrophoresis, a test that separates the different types of haemoglobin in the blood, is also used to identify the presence and specific type of thalassaemia.
+Prenatal screenings are commonly performed to determine if a parent carries the thalassaemia gene or has the condition.

 Genetic Screening